 "Acre" or "Acreage" means the land area expressed in acres of an Assessor's Parcel as shown on an Assessor's Parcel Map, or if the land area is not shown on an Assessor's Parcel Map, the land area shown on the applicable final map, parcel map, condominium plan, or other recorded County map or the land area calculated to the reasonable satisfaction of the CFD Administrator using the boundaries set forth on such map or plan.
+For residential dwelling units within a condominium plan, the Acres applicable to each residential dwelling unit shall be determined by dividing (i) the Acres of the underlying lot or parcel on which the residential dwelling unit is constructed or to be constructed, by (ii) the total number of residential dwelling units constructed or to be constructed on such lot or parcel.
 The square footage of an Assessor's Parcel is equal to the Acreage of such parcel multiplied by 43,560.